fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 `<input>`: Enable/disable based on the state's `loading` property.

-`<button>`: It is enabled/disabled with the `loading` property of the state but also if the`plate` property of the component is empty (it prevents an empty `string` from being sent to the store service) /
+`<button>`: It is enabled/disabled with the `loading` property of the state but also if the `plate` property of the component is empty (it prevents an empty `string` from being sent to the store service)

 In the `onSubmit` method of the component, we call the effect with the plate number entered by the user, and this is where our ComponentStore service does everything.